Algomancer/The-Big-Torch-Tutorial/Day-1/1 - Getting Started with Lua.md

 This guide assumes general programming knowledge, for a rapid introduction to LUA.
 Tyler Neylon has created a concise guide which should take around 15-20 minutes to go through - [Learn Lua in 15 Minutes](http://tylerneylon.com/a/learn-lua/)

-For a larger guide,  (Programming in Lua )[https://www.lua.org/pil/contents.html] first edition is avaliable for free online.
+For a more in depth introduction  [Programming in Lua](https://www.lua.org/pil/contents.html) first edition is avaliable for free online.

 ### Why LuaJIT?